BashCrash3rs/BashCrash3rs.github.io/_posts/2022-05-07-ångstromCTF-Shark-2.md

 ---
-title: ångstromCTF - MISC - Shark 2
+title: ångstromCTF - Shark 2
 published: true
+category: STEG
 ---
 In this continuation to the Shark 1 challenge, this one will also focus on analyzing packet capture files.